sanalabs/collaboration-kit/README.md

 # `@sanalabs/y-json`

 The package exports a function `patchYType(yTypeToMutate, newState)` that applies Yjs operations on `yTypeToMutate` (an arbitrarily deep structure of YMaps, YArrays and JSON primitives) so that it represents a given JSON object `newState`.
-That is, `yTypeToMutate.toJSON() === newState`.
+That is, `yTypeToMutate.toJSON()` is deep-equal to `newState`.

 # `@sanalabs/y-redux`